-(2) Impact on the Caregiver's health
+(2) Impact on the Caregiver's Health

-In a local study3 involving 50 family caregivers of Chinese PWD, 56 percent had poorer self-rated health based on the General Health Questionnaire (GHQ), which correlated significantly with incontinence, delusion, hallucination, agitation, sleep disturbance and depression in the PWD.
+In a local study3 involving 50 family caregivers of Chinese PWD, 56 percent had poorer self-rated health based on the General Health Questionnaire (GHQ), which correlated significantly with incontinence, delusion, hallucination, agitation, sleep disturbance, and depression in the PWD.

 Caregivers of PWD are more likely than non-caregivers to report their health to be fair or poor.
-11,12

-Caregivers are also more likely than non-caregivers to have high levels of stress hormones^{12, 13, 14, 15}, reduced immune function12, 16, slow wound healing17, new onset of hypertension18 and coronary heart disease.19 The impact on health can also be demonstrated at the chromosomal level: caregivers of Alzheimer's disease patients have significantly shorter telomeres on average than other people of the same age and gender.20
+11,12 Caregivers are also more likely than non-caregivers to have high levels of stress hormones, 12-15 reduced immune function, 12,16 slow wound healing, 17 new onset of hypertension, 18 and coronary heart disease.
+19 The impact on health can also be demonstrated at the chromosomal level: caregivers of Alzheimer's disease patients have significantly shorter telomeres on average than other people of the same age and sex.
+20

-(3) Impact on the Caregiver's employment
+(3) Impact on the Caregiver's Employment

-Many caregivers often have to reduce working hours, take time off or quit work because of caregiving responsibilities.
+Many caregivers often have to reduce working hours, take time off, or quit work because of caregiving responsibilities.
 One study found that 57 percent of caregivers were employed full-time or part-time.
-Of those employed, two-thirds had to go in late, leave early or take time off because of caregiving; 18 percent had to take leave of absence; 13 percent had reduced hours; and 8 percent turned down promotions.21 Clearly, loss of income and employment adds to the caregiver burden as well.
+Of those employed, two-thirds had to go in late, leave early, or take time off because of caregiving; 18 percent had to take leave of absence; 13 percent had reduced hours; and 8 percent turned down promotions.21 Clearly, loss of income and employment adds to the caregiver burden as well.

-(4) Impact on Caregivers' finances
+(4) Impact on the Caregiver's Finances

-Locally, many caregivers exhaust their finances, including their medisave accounts, in providing care for the PWD throughout the disease course.
-Besides food and basic necessities, other out-of-pocket expenses include medications, day care, foreign domestic helper employment, nursing home stay, home medical and nursing services as well as ancillary services such home help and meals delivery.
+Locally, many caregivers exhaust their finances, including their Medisave accounts, in providing care for the PWD throughout the disease course.
+Besides food and basic necessities, other out-of-pocket expenses include medications, day care, foreign domestic helper employment, nursing home stay, and home medical and nursing services, as well as ancillary services such as home help and meals delivery.

-Positive aspects of caregiving
+Positive Aspects of Caregiving

 The positive aspects of caregiving are often overlooked.
-Physicians can help the caregivers identify and emphasise the positive aspects of caregiving.6 Cohen found that 73 percent of her subjects could state at least one positive aspect of caregiving.22 A local study on caregiving gains identified three areas of gains: (1) Personal growth (2) Gains in relationship and (3) Higher level gains.23 Caregivers can derive personal satisfaction and meaning in caregiving in knowing that their actions can promote positive situations and avoid negative ones.24 They also gain new perspectives and a sense of purpose in life.
+Physicians can help the caregivers identify and emphasise the positive aspects of caregiving.6 Cohen found that 73 percent of her subjects could state at least one positive aspect of caregiving.22 A local study on caregiving gains identified three areas of gains: (1) personal growth; (2) gains in relationship, and (3) higher level gains.23 Caregivers can derive personal satisfaction and meaning in caregiving from knowing that their actions can promote positive situations and avoid negative ones.24 They also gain new perspectives and a sense of purpose in life.
 The degree of meaningfulness in caregiving was also correlated with the presence of depression in a study by Noonan and Tennstedt.25 Locally, factors associated with a higher likelihood of gains include having positive mental well-being, adopting more positive caregiving strategies, and attending caregiver training and support programmes.34

 GPs can certainly help the caregiver identify the positive aspects of caregiving and are well placed to encourage caregivers to seek help and support at various caregiver programmes in hospitals and community.
-This will boost caregivers' morale and provide opportunities for the GPs to detect low moods, burnout, and depression amongst caregivers, especially when they are persistently pessimistic and unable to see the positive in providing care for the PWD.
+This will boost caregivers' morale and provide opportunities for the GPs to detect low moods, burnout, and depression9 amongst caregivers, especially when they are persistently pessimistic and unable to see the positives in providing care for the PWD.

-CAREGIVERS' EXPERIENCES WITH GPs
+CAREGIVERS' EXPERIENCES WITH GPS

 Caregivers report mixed experiences with GPs.
-A positive experience can bring about earlier detection and diagnosis of dementia, appropriate early intervention, reduction of caregiver stress and contribute to the overall holistic care of the PWD and caregiver alike.
+A positive experience can bring about earlier detection and diagnosis of dementia, appropriate early intervention, and reduction of caregiver stress, and contribute to the overall holistic care of the PWD and caregiver alike.
 A negative experience often brings much frustration and stress on caregivers besides delay in diagnosis and treatment.